georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 ![Final Architecture of the System](/img/concepts/final-architecture.png)

-The architecture is shown in .
+The architecture is shown in the picture above.
 There are two main workflows - uploading datasets to Catalog in order to analyze them and requesting recommendations from Editor.
 A system administrator uploads DCAT datasets to Catalog which stores them and sends them to Analyzer